DO NOT UNDULY PROBE INTO THE FUTURE

 “Now the Holy Spirit tells us clearly that in the last times some will turn away from the true faith; they will follow deceptive spirits and teachings that come from demons.
 These people are hypocrites and liars, and their consciences are dead.”

 There is nothing harmless in checking horoscopes, peering into crystal balls, palm reading, holding seances, stuff like that.
-On the contrary, you can get seriously hurt by dabbling in those kind of things.
+In fact, you can get seriously hurt by dabbling in those kind of things.
 They open you up to cleverly concocted lies.
 They tease you with a little semblance of truth and then sell you a whammy.

 Only God knows with certainty what the future holds, so many predictions from these devious sources often fail.
 Those who depend on them are courting disaster.
 That was the case with Ahab who was given bogus assurances of victory in his war with Ramoth Gilead, only for him to be killed there (1 Kings 22:10-12, 30-35).